rees-kyle/public_personal_knowledge_base/dependencies/localhost/Mathematics/notes/study.fields.mathematics.theories.graph.network-models.optimization.flow.md

 4. **Dynamic Flow Problems:**
    - Dynamic flow models consider time-varying flows in a network.
-   - They are suitable for situations where the flow changes over time, such as dynamic traffic flow in [[transportation|computing.networking.models.types.transport]] networks or data flow in computer networks.
+   - They are suitable for situations where the flow changes over time, such as dynamic traffic flow in [transportation](../../Computing/notes/networking.models.types.transport.md) networks or data flow in computer networks.

 5. **Transshipment Problem:**
    - Transshipment models deal with intermediate nodes (transshipment points) where goods or resources can be transferred between different paths.